karlyanelson/karlyanelson.github.io/resume.md

 ### Ledger Works • Senior Software Engineer

-_April 2022 to present • Remote_
+_2022-present • Remote_

-As a full-stack engineer and designer at a small startup, I contribute to the development of a risk-ops-as-a-service platform focused on multi-chain risk management, financial modeling, real-time monitoring, and event notifications across Avalanche, Ethereum, Arbitrum, Polygon, Hedera, and more.
+As a full-stack engineer and designer at a small startup, I contribute to the development of a risk-ops-as-a-service platform focused on multi-chain risk management, financial modeling, and real-time monitoring.

-- Engage in UX design, frontend development, API development, backend development, cloud infrastructure, DevOps, and observability.
+- Design multiple web applications, marketing site, and branding materials.
+- Frontend development in React, Remix, and NextJS.
+- API development using Node and AWS Lambda.
+- Manage a PostgreSQL Timescale database.
+- Manage and deploy AWS and Google cloud infrastructure.
+- Monitor applications with Grafana and Cloudwatch alarms.
+- Develop automated deployment pipelines using Github Actions.
 - Collaborate within an agile development team.
-- Frequently deploy to production multiple times a day.
+- Deploy to production multiple times a day.

 ### Worldwide Technology • Frontend Engineer

-_Jan 2021 - April 2022 • St. Louis, MO_
+_2021 - 2022 • St. Louis, MO_

+- Developed a React web application with a Ruby on Rails backend.
+- Co-led an accessibility initiative.
+Created accessibility cheatsheets and researched effective accessibility testing processes for React web and React Native applications.
+- Developed Figma plugins to support the design team’s processes.
+- Implemented a design system token library.
-Developed React applications and led an accessibility initiative.
-Created Figma plugins and implemented a design system token library, ensuring consistency across multiple applications for various platforms, including React Web, React Native, Tailwind, Android, and iOS.
+- Ensured design system consistency across multiple applications for various platforms, including React Web, React Native, Tailwind, Android, and iOS.

 ### Worldwide Technology • UX Consultant

-_May 2019 - Jan 2021 • St. Louis, MO_
+_2019 - 2021 • St. Louis, MO_

-Worldwide Technology acquired Asynchrony Labs, and job title changed to reflect my breadth of skill in design, research, and frontend.
-Collaborated with agile development teams to manage a design system for a suite of applications across platforms.
-Led design efforts for a product used on iPhone, iPad, and web, coordinating across multiple teams to ensure cohesive user experiences.
+- Worldwide Technology acquired Asynchrony Labs, and my job title changed to reflect my breadth of skill in design, research, and frontend.
+- Collaborated with agile development teams to manage a design system for a suite of applications across platforms.
+- Led design efforts for a product used on iPhone, iPad, and web, coordinating across multiple teams to ensure cohesive user experiences.
+- Engineered frontend solutions for various responsive React web applications as part of agile teams using test-driven development.

 ### Asynchrony Labs • UX Designer

-_Jun 2014 - May 2019 • St. Louis, MO_
+_2014 - 2019 • St. Louis, MO_

-Designed mobile applications for iPhone, iPad, and Apple Watch.
-Conducted usability assessments and user experience evaluations for mobile applications.
-Engineered front-end solutions for various responsive web applications as part of agile teams.
-Additionally, created design assets for company branding, including t-shirts, posters, and presentations.
+- Designed mobile applications for iPhone, iPad, and Apple Watch.
+- Conducted usability assessments and user experience evaluations for mobile applications.
+- Engineered frontend solutions for various responsive web applications as part of agile teams in Ember, Angular, and React.
+- Designed t-shirts, posters, and presentations.

 ### Bebop • UX Design Intern

-_January 2014 • San Francisco, CA_
+_2014 • San Francisco, CA_

 Shadowed the User Experience Designer at a startup.
 Assisted in developing preliminary interface design concepts and color schemes for a suite of iPhone applications.

 ### Student Involvement & Leadership • Graphic Designer

-_August 2013 – May 2014 • St. Louis, MO_
+_2013 – 2014 • St. Louis, MO_

 Designed promotional materials for various Washington University programs.
 Established a new brand identity, developed brand guidelines, and created templates for diverse marketing materials.

 ### LDi • Graphic Design Intern

-_June – August 2013 • Tianjin, China_
+_2013 • Tianjin, China_

 Collaborated with a marketing team at a leadership development consulting firm.
 Developed marketing materials for international schools, assisted the marketing director with supplemental projects, and managed the design of an international prayer calendar.